vanderschaarlab/AllSim/README.md

 ## Usage
 Examples of usage are available in the `tutorial\` directory.
 These can be used to produce the results of the paper.

+## Data

+The data used in the tutorial and paper is private.
+It is available for members of the van der Schaar Lab.
+However, the tutorials should still be a useful reference if you want to use AllSim on your own data.